 If your doctor has ruled out any serious problems, keep in mind that the feeling of uncomfortably chilly fingers or toes often varies by the person.
 It’s generally based on personal comfort.

-“Feeling cold feet or hands when you get into bed just may be who you are, especially if there are no other symptoms,” Dr. Evans says.
+“Feeling cold feet or hands when you get into bed just may be who you are, especially if there are no other symptoms,” Dr. Bishop says.

-- Keep your tootsies toasty.
-You want your feet to be comfortable and warm.
-This means wearing appropriate footwear and wool socks or layers of socks as needed.
+- Keep your tootsies toasty: Wear appropriate footwear and wool socks or layers of socks as needed.

-- Be sure hands stay warm.
-Even simple things, like wearing mittens instead of gloves, can help.
+- Keep your hands warm, too: Even simple things, like wearing mittens instead of gloves, can help.

-- Avoid caffeine and nicotine.
-These are vasoconstrictors that can further exacerbate the effect of the cold.
+- Avoid caffeine and nicotine: These are vasoconstrictors that can exacerbate the effect of the cold.

 Cold hands and feet — especially in older people — also can be caused by PAD, which occurs when arteries become narrowed or blocked as plaque gradually forms inside the artery walls.